hackebrot/turtle/README.md

 happy: [😊 😁 😀 😂 ]
 ```

+## Emojis

+Emoji names, categories and keywords are based on the fantastic
+[muan/emojilib][emojilib] keyword library 📖

+At this point, the **turtle** project supports the emojis that are also
+available on GitHub.
+See the [GitHub REST API documentation][github-api] for
+more information.

 ## Issues

 If you encounter any problems, please [file an issue][new-issue] along with a